 Making infectious bacteria that glow

 By using the modified bacteria, Siouxsie and her team can quickly test potential new drugs for treating TB.
-They do this by infecting mice with the bioluminescent M. tuberculosis and then treating the mice with a possible drug to see if it kills the bacteria.
+They do this by infecting mice with the bioluminescent M. tuberculosis and then treating the mice with a possible drug12 to see if it kills the bacteria.
 As the modified M. tuberculosis glows only when it’s alive, any drug that is effective in killing the TB bacteria results in a decrease in bioluminescence.

 Siouxsie’s approach is an improvement on other methods of testing anti-TB drugs, as these all rely on the mice becoming visibly affected by TB.
 With bioluminescent bacteria, the progress of the infection can be monitored in real time, so the effect of the drug can be observed earlier, and the experiment is stopped much sooner.
-It takes less time, uses fewer mice and is more humane.
+It takes less time, uses fewer mice and is more humane13.

 Listen and find out more in this RNZ audio, Bioluminescence and superbugs.